Ariidae: Distribution and habitat

 Ariids are found worldwide in tropical to warm temperate zones.
 Ariids are unusual among catfish in that they live primarily in the sea; the majority of catfish families are strictly freshwater and have little tolerance for brackish or marine conditions.
 Ariid catfish are found in shallow temperate and tropical seas around the coastlines of North and South America, Africa, Asia, and Australia.

 Many other species of catfish are also present in freshwater habitats; some species only occur in freshwater.
 In North and South America, about 43 species extend into brackish water or are found exclusively in fresh water.

 Appearance and anatomy

 Ariid catfish have a deeply forked caudal fin.
 Usually, three pairs of barbels are present.
 They possess some bony plates on their heads and near their dorsal fins.
 Some species have venomous spines in their dorsal and pectoral fins.

 Skull

 The left image has Vitruvian Man superimposed in an ariid catfish skull, while the right image is simply the skull.
 In the upper left hand corner, the small black line provides a scale of 1 cm.

-The gafftopsail catfish is sometimes called the "crucifix catfish" because its dried skull bones resembles a cruciform man.
+The gafftopsail catfish is sometimes called the "crucifix catfish" because its dried skull bones resemble a cruciform man.
 This is an example of pareidolia.